viral32111/library/README.md

 This is a [Minecraft Fabric](https://fabricmc.net/) mod that houses the shared code across my other mods.

-This mod does not anything by itself, it is designed as a dependency for my other mods.
+This mod does nothing by itself, it is a dependency for my other mods.

 ## 🖥️ Documentation

-**Coming soon.**
+Coming soon.

 ## 📥 Usage